slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 - You are shaped by how you see others seeing you.
 - tetris taught me that when you try to fit in, you’ll disappear.
+- Honesty witout empathy is brutality.
+Empathy without honesty is manipulation.
 -->

 > *"When we see truth in a person we call it authenticity."